tobek/headsoak/notes.md

 - parenthese? invert entire query, invert individual parts of query?
 - how to deal with accented characters? ideally searching for plain roman leter should get you all accented versions of that letter (though searching for an accented version should restrict to that version)
 - by default not case senstive
+- enter (when not potentially autocompleting) focuses the first result

 ### special queries